Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Hofmann-Mislove-Stralka duality

-It is well known that $M$ is distributive iff $\Filt(M)$ is a distributive lattice (see, e.g., \cite[p.~99]{Gra78} for the dual result that a join-semilattice is distributive iff the lattice of its ideals is distributive).
-Let $\DMSLat$ be the full subcategory of $\MSLat$ consisting of distributive meet-semilattices.
+It is well known that $M$ is distributive iff $\Filt(M)$ is a distributive lattice (see, e.g., \cite[p.~167]{Gra11} for the dual result that a join-semilattice is distributive iff the lattice of its ideals is distributive).

-We recall \cite{PP12} that a complete lattice $L$ is a \emph{frame} if it satisfies the join infinite distributive law $ a \wedge \bigvee S = \bigvee \{ a \wedge s \mid s \in S\} $ for each $a \in L$ and $S \subseteq L$.
+We recall \cite[p.~10]{PP12} that a complete lattice $L$ is a \emph{frame} if it satisfies the join infinite distributive law $ a \wedge \bigvee S = \bigvee \{ a \wedge s \mid s \in S\} $ for each $a \in L$ and $S \subseteq L$.
 An \emph{algebraic frame} is a frame that is an algebraic lattice.
-It is well known (see, e.g, \cite[p.~309]{Joh82}) that a frame is algebraic iff it is a distributive algebraic lattice.
-Because of this, we denote by $\AlgFrmJ$ the full subcategory of $\AlgLat$ consisting of distributive algebraic lattices.
-As we pointed out in the introduction, the letter $\mathsf{J}$ in the subscript indicates that morphisms in $\AlgFrmJ$ preserve arbitrary joins, but they may not preserve finite meets.
-As a consequence of Corollary~\ref{cor: MSLat = AlgLat} we obtain:
+It is well known (see, e.g., \cite[p.~309]{Joh82}) that a distributive algebraic lattice is a frame.